Hermann Stern: Career

-This translates to, “Although Dr. Stern does not belong to the Social Democratic Party, nor has he run for election by the party, we appreciate that he has always stood up firmly for the workers and because he also has a heart for the poorer population."

 In 1918, Stern played a vital role in a democracy movement in Reutte that aimed to restructure the town in a gradual process.
 In 1919, he became a member of the municipal council of Reutte.
 There he held various positions until 1927, ultimately as the deputy mayor.
-Within the municipal council, he was responsible for the successful expansion of the municipal power station in Reutte and for the establishment of a hospital in the social field.
+Within the municipal council, he expanded the municipal power station in Reutte and established a hospital.

-When sugar prices doubled on December 1, 1919, there were major conflicts because the available sugar had not been distributed to the population before December 1.
-The district authorities claimed that there was not enough sugar and that it was mainly needed only for the sick.
-Research by the Social Democrats and with the active support of Dr. Stern, however, brought to light that the Schretter company owned almost 10 times the declared amount of sugar.
+When sugar prices doubled on December 1, 1919, there were major conflicts because available sugar had not been distributed to the population before December 1.
+District authorities claimed that there was not enough sugar and that it was mainly needed for the sick.
+Research by the Social Democrats and Dr. Stern, found that the Schretter company owned almost ten times the declared amount of sugar.
 Through Stern's work, the sugar was confiscated and distributed to the population.

-As an economic pioneer, he pursued the course of using the available resources, such as water, wood, and electricity, for an economic upswing.
-Thanks to the greater power generation he brought about.
-In 1922, he succeeded in persuading Paul Schwarzkopf to found the Plansee metal works.
-He founded an oil plant to exploit natural resources and several wood processing companies to promote the natural abundance of wood.
+As an economic pioneer, he spurred the use of available resources, such as water, wood, and electricity, for an economic upswing.
+In 1922, he persuaded Paul Schwarzkopf to found the Plansee metal works, using the abundant electricity.
+He founded an oil plant resources and several wood processing companies.

 In 1923, Stern was the executive director of the Tiroler Oelwerke LLC.

 His main economic project was the construction of a cable car up to the Zugspitze.
-The completion of this project in 1926 brought him to the peak of his popularity and also initiated his personal tragedy because the project failed due to the economic situation caused by the thousand-mark ban on the German Reich imposed by Hitler.
+Its completion in 1926 brought him to the peak of his popularity.
+The project eventually failed due to the economic situation caused by the Nazi government's thousand-mark ban.